Eamos8/MAAA_Front-end/README.md

 User authentication is incorporated into server communication, however tokens are currently hard coded into state as login page does not communicate with server.

-Annotations (react-waves regions is currently static, dynamic creation/deletion of regions is not functional, however modification of current regions is *potentially problems with outdated github repo)
+Annotations (react-waves regions is currently static, dynamic creation/deletion of regions is not functional, however modification of current regions is working *potentially problems with outdated github repo)

 Consider WebAudio API